phalvesr/Microcontrolled-Light-Bulb-Dimmer/README.md

 #### What does it do? ####
-<p>A <a href="https://en.wikipedia.org/wiki/Dimmer">dimmer</a> is a device able to control the amount of power on a device, it's a way to control loads.
+<p>A <a href="https://en.wikipedia.org/wiki/Dimmer">dimmer</a> is a device able to control the amount of power dissipated over other devices, it's a way to control loads.
 We created some funcionalities for the project suck as:</p>

 1. Luminosity Control
 0. Fade effect